 McDonald’s is the largest and most well-known fast-food brand in the world.
 Incorporated in 1955, Ray Kroc’s company already sold its 100 millionth burger by 1958.
-Now, you can find a Golden Arches location in over 110 countries worldwide with a total of 38,695 stores at the time of writing.
-McDonald’s is the most valuable food chain on the planet with an estimated brand value of over $130 billion US dollars.
+Now, you can find a Golden Arches location in over 110 countries worldwide with a total of 38,695 stores.
+McDonald’s is the most valuable food chain on the planet with an estimated brand value of over $130 billion dollars.
 You could do a lot worse than to join forces with this iconic fast-food brand.

 Base Financial Requirements and Fees

 Like most franchise opportunities, McDonald’s prefers franchisees with prior business ownership or management experience to join their team.
 Ideally, you’ve spent some time working on the floor as a manager of the fast-food chain or graduated from McDonald’s Hamburger University.
 Additionally, McDonald’s charges a $45,000 franchising fee with an ongoing service fee charge of 4% on gross sales.
 On average, franchisees pay 10.7% of total sales in rent costs.

 Having a significant amount of liquid capital is important when purchasing McDonald’s franchise.
 McDonald’s requires a minimum of $500,000 in liquid capital, or as they write on their website “non-borrowed personal resources” for potential owners.